toonjoey/toontown-project-bikehorn/README.md

 * Corrected Clarabelle's glove color to be accurate to her appearance in Toontown Online
 * Fix a poor quality removal of a small light on the Donald's Dreamland skybox that caused a small seam in the texture
 * Remastered Bossbot HQ/Toon Hall portraits using color corrected and tweaked scans of the original Trading Cards
+* Fix to the Sellbot Factory windows having an incorrectly set alpha channel, causing them to display as small bars
 * Fixes to a large variety of RGB issues caused by faulty TIF files in the original model repository, such as Estates and Catching Game

 It's also possible that I made a mistake.
 In which case, please open an issue/pull request if possible!